-- Whether the new zoning was designed in accordance with the comprehensive plan
+- Whether the new zoning is designed in accordance with the growth policy;

-- Whether the new zoning was designed to lessen congestion in the streets
+- Whether the new zoning is designed to secure from fire and other dangers;

-- Whether the new zoning will promote health and general welfare
+- Whether the new zoning will promote public health, public safety and general welfare;

-- Whether the new zoning will prevent the overcrowding of land
+- Whether the new zoning will affect motorized and nonmotorized transportation;

-- Whether the new zoning will avoid undue concentration of population
+- Whether the new zoning will promote compatible urban growth;

-- Whether the new zoning gives reasonable consideration to peculiar suitability of the property for particular uses
+- Whether the new zoning considers the character of the district and the peculiar suitability of the property for particular uses;

-- Whether the new zoning was adopted with a view to conserving the value of buildings
+- Whether the new zoning will conserve the value of buildings; and

-- Whether the new zoning will encourage the most appropriate use of land throughout the City of Billings.
+- Whether the new zoning will encourage the most appropriate use of land throughout the City.

 Hearings and Approval